Robert Saxton Secondary Logo

 Welcome to Robert Saxton’s poetry website

-Robert Saxton is the author of eight books of poetry, including his latest collection (published March 2019), Flying School, and his version of Rainer Maria Rilkes The Book of Hours (published by The High Window Press, available from April 2023).
-The Rilke can be ordered from most independent booksellers (it’s stocked by Gardners, the wholesaler) or online from Blackwell’s (small discount, postage free) or Troubador (discount but postage payable).
+Robert Saxton is the author of nine books of poetry, including his latest collection Against Gravity (Two Rivers Press, May 2026), Flying School (Shearsman, 2019), and his version of Rainer Maria Rilkes The Book of Hours (The High Window Press, 2023; now available only from the author via the contact form).

 His complete list of poetry publications:

-• The Promise Clinic: His first poetry collection from Enitharmon.
+• The Promise Clinic: His first poetry collection from Enitharmon, 1994.

 • Manganese: From Carcanet/OxfordPoets – includes his first poems in the ‘triplet’ form, juxtaposing conventional and consonantal rhyme; and the prize-winning ‘The Nightingale Broadcasts’.